fauu/Kamite/README.md

 * When `ocr.engine` is set to `ocrspace`, screenshots of portions of your screen are sent to [OCR.space] for text recognition.

-Sceenshots sent to third parties can be inspected in the client’s Debug tab (see [Troubleshooting](#troubleshooting)).
+Screenshots sent to third parties can be inspected in the client’s Debug tab (see [Troubleshooting](#troubleshooting)).
 They are labelled as “remote OCR”.

 ## Development